MXP Platform

 Revenue rate — average revenue per search.
 Useful for comparing periods with different search volumes — a smaller number of higher-intent searches might generate more revenue per search than a period of high-volume, low-intent browsing.

-Trend score — a measure of how rapidly a query or category is gaining search volume relative to its recent baseline.
+Trend score — a measure of how rapidly a query or category is gaining momentum relative to its recent baseline, across a choice of metrics (such as search count, view rate, or purchase rate).
 High trend scores flag emerging intent before it appears in standard volume rankings.

 How it works